 - The average number of mental health unhealthy days experienced by adults in King County in the last 30 days was 3.2 days.
-Adults in Snohomish County experienced 3.3 of unhealthy days, compared to 3.8 unhealthy mental health days statewide. - Snohomish County 10th grade youth experienced depression (36%), considered suicide (22%) and attempted suicide (11%) at higher rates than 10th graders in King County and the state. - In Seattle and King County, 13% of adults are current cigarette smokers and 14% of adults in Snohomish County are cigarette smokers.
-This is higher than the Healthy People 2020 objective of 12%.
+Adults in Snohomish County experienced 3.3 of unhealthy days, compared to 3.8 unhealthy mental health days statewide. - Snohomish County 10th graders experienced depression (36%), considered suicide (22%) and attempted suicide (11%) at higher rates than 10th graders in King County and the state.

+- In Seattle and in King County, 13% of adults are current cigarette smokers and 14% of adults in Snohomish County are cigarette smokers.
+The Healthy People 2020 objective is for smoking to be limited to 12% of the population.
 9% of 12th grade youth in King County and 11% of 12th graders in Snohomish County smoked cigarettes in the past 30 days.
 16% of 12th grade youth in King County and 20% of 12th graders in Snohomish County smoked an e-cigarette or vape pen in the past 30 days. - Among adults, 20% in King County had engaged in binge drinking in the previous 30 days.
 15.9% of adults in Snohomish County engaged in binge drinking.
 Among youth, 19% of 12th graders in King County and 18% of 12th grade youth in Snohomish County had engaged in binge drinking in the previous two weeks. - 25% of 12th grade youth in King County and 27% of 12th graders in Snohomish County indicated current use of marijuana (past 30 days).
 The state rate of 12th grade marijuana use is 26%.